 Position: Central midfielder

 After an injury-curtailed first season at Wolfsburg, Brooks has looked like a player reborn in 2018/19.
-The 6’4”-tall centre-back has played all 630 minutes of the Wolves’ Bundesliga campaign so far.
-On the wrong end of a 2-0 defeat to Werder Bremen last time out, Brooks has nonetheless won 76 percent of his aerial duels, and even has a goal and an assist to his name.
+The 6’4”-tall centre-back had played all 1170 minutes of the Wolves’ Bundesliga campaign, recording three clean sheets, before missing the Matchday 14 draw with Hoffenheim through suspension.
+He has also registered one goal and one assist.

 Watch: Bobby Wood at the double as Hannover down Stuttgart